 For example, an employee might ask to reduce their hours with part-time working or a job share.
 They might want more flexibility over when they work with some kind of flexitime.
 Or they might want to work from home for some or all of the time.

-5. Is there a particular procedure to follow when considering flexible working requests?
+5. What procedures must I follow when considering flexible working requests?

 You are required to consider the request in a 'reasonable manner' rather than following a specified procedure.
 You must reach your decision within three months (unless the employee agrees to extend the deadline).